superduper-io/superduper/docs/core_components/encoders.md

 and to recall them in the same format in which they were stored.
 ```

-SuperDuperDB supports insertion of any standard datatypes supported by the underlying database.
+SuperDuperDB supports insertion of any standard datatypes supported by the underlying data-store.
-However, in many AI use-cases, these data-types are not sufficient for the intended data.
+However, in many AI use-cases, these data-types are not sufficient for the intended AI application.
-A typical example is computer-vision use-cases, utilizing `.jpg` or `.png` images,
+A typical such example application is computer-vision, utilizing `.jpg` or `.png` images,
 for which datastores do not typically not provide native support.

 In order to use such complex data, SuperDuperDB provides the `Encoder` abstraction.